 - Walk around town – The town is so small that everything is walkable.
 Avoid taking the taxis unless you are in a rush somewhere.

-- Visit Mi Jardín Es Su Jardín – This garden is a private garden made for everyone.
+- Visit Mi Jardín Es Su Jardín – This garden is a private garden made for everyone, and free to enter.
 There are a lot of plants here and the place has a funky design.
 There’s an impressive view of the valley and surrounding mountains, which you can look at through the observation tower.
-The garden is free to enter.

 - Go Hiking – This area is filled with jungles, mountains, waterfalls, and animals.
 Plus, since it’s in the mountains, it stays relatively cool.
 All of this is the perfect recipe for great hiking.
 Wander through the many marked trails around the city and just enjoy the outdoors.

-- Hike the Sendero Los Quetzales Trail - This 13-km trail begins about 10 km out of town and ends in Cerro Punta.
+- Hike the Sendero Los Quetzales Trail – This 8 mile trail begins about 5 miles out of town and ends in Cerro Punta.
 If you start from Boquete, you go uphill.
 From Cerro Punta, downhill.
 However, some people think the uphill hike is actually easier than hiking downhill since the downhill part is very hard on your knees.
 The trail takes a whole day to walk so it’s best to leave early in the morning.
 While you won’t see a lot of animals here, you’ll find lots of birds and great views and waterfalls along the path.

 - Climb Volcán Barú – This volcano is one of the biggest attractions for travelers here.
 You hike up to the summit of the dormant volcano for great views of the area, the caldera, and good exercise.
 While it is possible to do it in a very long day hike, most people hike this volcano over two days.
 That way you can spend the night at the top and witness the spectacular sunrise in the morning.
 You can hike this by yourself or go on an overnight tour with a guide for $50 USD.

 - Traverse Chiriquí Viejo River – If you are looking for a bit of a thrill in this quiet mountain area, a number of tour companies offer half and full-day whitewater rafting tours on the Chiriquí Viejo River.
-Prices tend to range from $65 to $90 USD.
+Prices tend to range from $65-90 USD.

 - Soak in the Caldera Hot Springs – Next to the Caldera River, lie the Caldera Hot Springs, which are wonderful way to unwind after your hike up the volcano.
 Keep in mind that it’s a bit tricky to get to these springs.
 You can either take a bus (which doesn’t run on a reliable schedule) and then hike for 45 minutes, or you can pay around $35 USD to arrange a round-trip taxi.